-- 5 minute read

 - Drops that lack a responsible distribution plan

 Drops should always be created using accurate contact information for the issuer, in cases where further communication may be required.
 If the drop is created on behalf of a large brand, it should be done via a brand account.

 The public-facing metadata of a POAP is frequently the aspect most appreciated by collectors, second only to the format of the drop itself.
 Both the copy (title, body text) and artwork should reflect the significance of the occasion commemorated.
 Quality art and well-written copy are frequently the make-or-break factors for curators in determining whether a drop meets the standards of the POAP ecosystem.

 Apart from these general principles, copy and creative should follow certain specifications:

-- Copy should be written (or translated) into English, free of spelling and grammatical errors.
+- Copy should be free of spelling and grammatical errors.

 - Copy should include some information about the reason behind the drop.
 What is being commemorated?

 - Information about where and when the event is taking place should be included.

 - Details on how the drop will be conducted should be written into the body text.

 - Art should be uploaded as PNG or GIF.